flatcar/flatcar-terraform/README.md

 ## flatcar-terraform
 Examples of deploying Flatcar instances with Terraform

+:warning: This is really for demo purposes but it can serve as a foundation (for example do not pass the admin configuration through HTTP for workers to join) :warning:

 ## AWS EKS worker nodes

 Example Terraform setup for an EKS cluster with workers that run Flatcar Container Linux.